hyamstudios/gcn-boilerplate/README.md

 ## Contribution

-we use eslint and [commitlint](https://github.com/conventional-changelog/commitlint).
+We use eslint and [commitlint](https://github.com/conventional-changelog/commitlint).

+## E2E testing
+We use Cypress

+### Screenshots testing
+We use Cypress plugin: [link](https://github.com/palmerhq/cypress-image-snapshot)